bishtj/in-shape/ReadMe.md

 The current scope is limited to square Shape.
 A Square shape that is axis-aligned, not rotated.

 ## Acceptance Criteria
-The result of this activity should:
-- expose an endpoint to store a new shape
+* Expose an endpoint to store a new shape
-- expose an endpoint to retrieve all stored shapes
+* Expose an endpoint to retrieve all stored shapes

 The repository should enforce that:
-- all shapes have unique names
+* All shapes have unique names
-- no stored shape overlaps any other stored shapes
+* No stored shape overlaps any other stored shapes

 ## Constraints

-- store the data into any type of database you wish, but it should not require an actual database server instance running in the target machine.
+Store the data into any type of database, but it should not require an actual database server instance running in the target machine.

 ## Design approach